...Ya Know?: Deluxe edition

 On November 23, 2012, a deluxe edition of the album was released as part of Record Store Day.
 It was limited to 500 copies.
-It featured a DVD that includes interviews with Elvis Costello, Kirk Hammett, Debbie Harry, Anthony Kiedis, Joe Strummer and others, a 24 page booklet with pictures and lyrics, and a playable 5" vinyl "Merry Christmas(I Don't Wanna Fight Tonight) ornament.
+It featured a DVD that includes interviews with Elvis Costello, Kirk Hammett, Debbie Harry, Anthony Kiedis, Joe Strummer, and others, a 24-page booklet with pictures and lyrics; and a playable 5" vinyl "Merry Christmas (I Don't Want to Fight Tonight)" ornament.

 Track listing

 All songs written by Joey Ramone (in a period between 1977 and 2000), except where noted.